rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 As we commented, we can use an Azure Firewall to provide outbound Internet routing for the VNet for the OCP cluster installation and usage.

-As we mentioned, this solution to securing outbound addresses lies in use of a firewall device that can control outbound traffic based on domain names.
+As we mentioned, this solution to securing outbound addresses lies in the use of a firewall device that can control outbound traffic based on domain names.
 Azure Firewall, for example, can restrict outbound HTTP and HTTPS traffic based on the FQDN of the destination.
-We can also configure your preferred firewall and security rules to allow these required ports and addresses, but in this blog post we will stick with the Azure Firewall managed.
+We can also configure our preferred firewall and security rules to allow these required ports and addresses, but in this blog post we will stick with the Azure Firewall managed option.

-In the following diagram we can view a possible architecture of an Private OpenShift cluster with Azure Firewall for the Outbound / Egress Traffic:
+In the following diagram we can view a possible architecture of a Private OpenShift cluster with Azure Firewall for the Outbound / Egress Traffic:

 [![](/images/azurefw0.png "azurefw0.png")]({{site.url}}/images/azurefw0.png)

-Let's dig a bit deeper on this architecture, because have a lot of details that it's can be worth it to be explained more carefully.
+Let's dig a bit deeper into this architecture, because it has a lot of details that are worth explaining more carefully.

-We can divide this architecture in several parts:
+We can divide this architecture into several parts:

 * Azure Hub and Spoke Architecture
 * Azure Firewall